M5-sich/cs3503-bitboard-michael-sich/README.md

 ## Known Limitations

-- **King Backwards Movment** Not yet implemented — pieces do not become kings when reaching the opposite edge.
+- **King Backwards Movment** Not yet implemented — pieces do not have the ability to move backwards.
 - **Win Detection:** The game does not automatically recognize a winner; play continues indefinitely.